Gracey0201/FinalProject/README.md

 SELECT gid, ac_ch_rare, town, ac_rscxtwn, shape_area, shape_len, geom
 FROM rarespecies_vector;`

+- I used the query below to speed the spatial query relating to the elevation table

+  -- Create spatial indexes for performance optimization `CREATE INDEX IF NOT EXISTS idx_coastalzone_geom ON coastalzone USING GIST (geom);
+CREATE INDEX IF NOT EXISTS idx_elevation_rast ON elevation USING GIST (ST_ConvexHull(rast));`

+-- Create a table with only the coastal sections of the elevation data

+`CREATE TABLE elevation_coastal AS
+SELECT e.rast
+FROM elevation e
+WHERE EXISTS (
+    SELECT 1 FROM coastalzone c
+    WHERE ST_Intersects(e.rast, c.geom)
+);`

 ## Coastal Zone Analysis: Understanding Infrastructure and Habitat Dynamics in Massachusetts

 _dentify Infrastructure within the Coastal Zone_